Just Dance 2023 Edition: Future

 In an interview with JB Hi-Fi in November 2022, Just Dance brand director Amelie Louvet confirmed that 2023 Edition would be the final annual installment in the main series, with all further content, including new songs, game modes and features, being added to the game through online updates "throughout the months and years following launch".
 In a later interview with creative director Matthew Tomkinson, he further confirmed that the series will still release yearly installments through annual song packs instead of new games, and players owning 2023 Edition and future Editions can play with each other online.
-Subsequent song packs include 2024 Edition, released in October 2023; 2025 Edition, released in October 2024; and 2026 Edition, scheduled for October 2025.
+Subsequent song packs include 2024 Edition, released in October 2023; 2025 Edition, released in October 2024; and 2026 Edition, released in October 2025.